Skip to navigation Skip to content

 Customers will not have to lodge a new claim every 12 months to continue to receive the payment.

-Note: if further qualifying medical equipment is obtained after the initial grant, the customer will be required to lodge another claim for the new equipment.
+Note: if further qualifying medical equipment is obtained after the initial grant, the customer will need to lodge a claim for the new equipment.

 EMEP is: